datagrok-ai/admetica/Descriptions/Curation.md

 Another major stage of curation deals with experimental numerical data.
 For this, we focus on the following:

 1. **Removal of incorrectly annotated data/irrelevant data**.
 We remove such data points if they are not specific to the model.
-For example, if developing a model for SARS-CoV-2 inhibitors, we exclude all entries for SARS-CoV, MERS, or SARS-CoV-2 mutants.
+For example, when developing a model for SARS-CoV-2 inhibitors, we exclude all entries for SARS-CoV, MERS, or SARS-CoV-2 mutants.
 2. **Duplicates handling**.
 Mixed datasets often contain several property/activity values for a single structure.
 We explore the distribution of these entries and exclude outliers.
-We usually take the median, and for concentration values, the harmonic mean or median of logarithmic transformed values are also accepted.
+We usually take the median.
+For concentration values, the harmonic mean or median of logarithmic transformed values are also accepted.
 For modeling tasks, duplicates are not just equal structures.
 We compare and search for duplicates of descriptors/fingerprints vectors.
 3. **Activity cliffs handling**.
 The majority of machine learning approaches use smooth functions as a model.
-The last are fitted to capture the data, although structures highly similar to others but with a high difference in property/activity can give a strong bias to parameter estimates.
+The last are fitted to capture the data.
+Although structures highly similar to others but with a high difference in property/activity can give a strong bias to parameter estimates.
 We exclude them when there is just a single activity cliff in the subgroup.
 4. **Normalization of values obtained in different testing systems**.
 When property/activity values are obtained under different experimental conditions, we try to make a transformation considering differences in one of the experimental conditions.